 It is important, however, not to be obsessed with these numbers.
 There is no single VPIP and PFR ratio that you have to have to be a winning player.
 A lot of it will depend on how tough the games you play in are and what the general population tendencies are.

 For example, you can get away with a higher VPIP in some weaker games as people won’t attack dead money too much.
 In tight games with many nittier players, you can increase your PFR and significantly boost your win rate by stealing many pots uncontested.

 Don’t Be Afraid of Poker Stats: Use VPIP and PFR to Your Advantage

 I hope this article sheds some light on the whole topic of PFR and VPIP poker stats.
 Now that you know what they are and how they work, you can see that this isn’t some high math that’s only available to poker wizards.

-You can and should start using these stats very early in your career as if you don’t, you’ll likely be at a disadvantage against most players you encounter.
+You can and should start using these stats very early in your career or you’ll likely be at a disadvantage against most players you encounter.

-With the information provided here and a bit of effort on your part, you’ll start seeing some real progress at the tables in no time, guaranteed!
+With the information provided here and a bit of effort on your part when playing different poker hands, you’ll start seeing some real progress at the tables in no time, guaranteed!

 - VPIP & PFR are two fundamental poker stats

 - VPIP tells you a lot about your opponents’ general ranges